sfraint/wireless-n64-controller/building.md

 * Base N64 controller you plan to modify.
    * I'm not sure how standardized N64 controller internals are, so it is probably a good idea to confirm the measurements of your controller match up with the spacing of the PCB mounting/securing holes.
+   * OEM controllers use a 6 pin connector compared to the cheaper alternatives which use a 4 pin.
+Additional steps are required to configure the software as well as modifications to the PCB for an OEM 6 pin controller.
 * ESP32 microcontroller
 * AAA terminals
 * LiPo battery